scottishgovernment/resources.mygov.scot/_standard/sustainability.markdown

 ##Statement

-Make sure that you have the capacity and technical flexibility to update and improve the service on a very frequent basis
+Make sure that you have the capacity and technical flexibility to update and improve the service on a very frequent basis.

 ##Rationale